-EASY (E) Generally even terrain with some slight undulations typically would not exceed 6 miles.
+EASY (E) generally even terrain with some slight undulations.
+Typically would not exceed 6 miles

-EASY/MODERATE (E/M) May include some gentle gradients.
-Typically would not exceed 8 miles.
+EASY/MODERATE (E/M) may include some gentle gradients.
+Typically would not exceed 8 miles

 MODERATE (M) includes some steep inclines and descents.
 Typically would not exceed 10 miles

 DEMANDING (D) includes some very steep ascents and descents and/or rugged terrain.
-Typically would exceed 10 miles.
+Typically would exceed 10 miles

-PACE of WALK
+PACE OF WALK

-Leaders are reminded they set & control the pace of the walk to reflect the differing abilities of the group.
+Leaders are reminded they set and control the pace of the walk to reflect the differing abilities of the group.
 They do not allow the pace to be forced by other members.
 Walking should be enjoyable for all members.

-CROSSING FIELDS WITH LIVESTOCK IN
+CROSSING FIELDS THAT CONTAIN LIVESTOCK

 ACTION TO BE TAKEN IN SEVERE WEATHER